berenddeboer/cdk-rds-sql/README.md

 ## Database

-Create a datdabse as follows:
+Create a database as follows:

 ```ts
 import { Database } from "cdk-rds-sql"